Researching Nigerian Legal Information

 4.3.
 Government Publications

-There is the Federal Government Press Department, which is responsible for the publication and sale of Gazettes and other government notices.
-The Federal Government Press is located in Lagos and Abuja.
-Each state has a government press, which is also responsible for state government publications.
+The Federal Government Press Department is responsible for the publication and sale of Gazettes and other government notices.
+The Federal Government Press has offices located in Lagos and Abuja.

 4.4.
 International Law

 Nigeria has ratified many international instruments and treaties.
-Nigeria is a member of the United Nations, The Commonwealth, the African Union and the Economic Community of West African States (ECOWAS) among others.
+Nigeria is a member of the United Nations, The Commonwealth, the African Union, and the Economic Community of West African States (ECOWAS), among others.
 It is also important to note that several Nigerian judges have served and are still serving on several international tribunals and courts.

-It is by virtue of enrolment at the Supreme Court that an individual can become a legal practitioner and a member of the legal profession in Nigeria.
+It is by enrolment at the Supreme Court that an individual can become a legal practitioner and a member of the legal profession in Nigeria.
 A legal practitioner is enrolled in Nigeria both as a Solicitor and Advocate (Barrister) because, unlike in England, the legal profession is fused.
 The activities and conduct of members of the legal profession are regulated by statutory bodies like the General Council of the Bar and the Body of Benchers.
 The bodies are established by the Legal Practitioners Act, Cap.
 L 11, LFN 2004.

 7. Federal Government Agencies & Other Useful Websites